-Phlx Rule 1001, entitled "Position Limits" establishes position for aggregate positions in option contracts traded on the Exchange.
-The rule lists specific position limits for certain select underlying securities.
-Far SPY is among the certain select underlying securities listed in each such Rule.
-Currently, these Rules provide that there are no position limits and there are no exercise limits on options overlying SPY pursuant to a pilot program, which is scheduled to expire on July 12, 2018 ("SPY Pilot Program").
-5

-The Exchange proposes to amend Rule 1001 to allow the SPY Pilot Program to terminate on July 12, 2018, the current expiration date of the SPY Pilot Program.
-In lieu of extending the SPY Pilot Program for another year, the Exchange proposes to allow the SPY Pilot Program to terminate and to establish position and exercise limits of 1,800,000 contracts, for options on SPY, with such change becoming operative on July 12, 2018, so that there is no lapse in time between termination of the SPY Pilot Program and the establishment of the new limits.
-Furthermore, as a result of the termination of the SPY Pilot Program, the Exchange does not believe it is necessary to submit a SPY Pilot Program Report at the end of the SPY Pilot Program.
-Based on the prior SPY Pilot
+Rule 6.8-O (Position Limits) establishes position limits for aggregate positions in option contracts traded on the Exchange.
+Commentary .06 to Rule 6.8-O lists specific position limits for certain select underlying securities.
+SPY is among the certain select underlying securities listed in the Rule.
+Currently, Rule 6.8-O provides that there are no position limits on options overlying SPY pursuant to a pilot program, which is scheduled to expire on July 12, 2018 ("SPY Pilot Program").4 establish position limits of 1,800,000 contracts, for options on SPY, with such change becoming operative on July 12, 2018, so that there is no lapse in time between termination of the SPY Pilot Program and the establishment of the new limits.5 Furthermore, as a result of the termination of the SPY Pilot Program, the Exchange does not believe it is necessary to submit a SPY Pilot Program Report at the end of the SPY Pilot Program.
+Based on the prior SPY Pilot Program Reports provided to the Commission,6 the Exchange believes it is appropriate to terminate the SPY Pilot Program and establish permanent position limits for SPY.